How to Ask for and Accept Help During Cancer

 If You're the One Offering Help

-If you’re reading this to support someone else — thank you.
-Your care really does mean a lot.
+If you’re reading this with someone else in mind, it shows how much you want your support to be truly helpful.
 The most helpful support often begins with a simple question: “What would be most useful for you right now?”

 Lots of people ask me what cookbook they can gift a friend who’s recently been diagnosed with cancer.
 My first question is: does your friend enjoy cooking?

-Recipe box delivery services can be a brilliant help but check with the person to see if this would be useful for them.
+Recipe box delivery services can be a brilliant help.
+The key is whether it fits with how that person likes to eat and cook..
 These boxes typically include step-by-step recipes and all the fresh, pre-portioned ingredients you need, with options for meat, fish, or veggie dishes.

 Some of my favourite providers include: